BLimmie/BLimmie.github.io/index.md

 At **Muncaster Consulting**, I worked with **FLIR**'s image processing and object detection SDK.
 I built the entire functional and performance testing suite that is still used to make sure their SDK is working deterministically and monitors changes to models' speed and accuracy.

-Check out my personal projects or hobbies in the navbar of my website!
+Check out my personal projects or hobbies in the navbar!

 ## Links